 Food can be carried into the park as long as it’s “personal sized and in a container”…per their website.

 The maximum dimensions for bags/purses is 16” x 16” x 8”.
 Starting with the 2020 season, backpacks and multi compartment bags will not be allowed.

 Have to get from the first level of the stadium, to the second level?
 Take the escalator, because walking the ramps takes forever.

-Tips for Game Time at Miller Park
+Tips for Game Time at a Milwaukee Brewers Game

 If you arrive during batting practice, head to left field to try and catch a few home runs.